geraldaungst/exandria-campaign/10 The Party/Hesterian Shyr (Dot).md

 ## Family

 Hesterian has a brother named [[Melthes]] who she believes is studying magic.
-Unknown to her, [[The Capture of Melthes|Melthes was taken by the Cerberus Assembly]], creating a potential intersection between her personal quest and larger campaign events.
+Unknown to her, [[The Capture of Melthes|Melthes was taken by the Cerberus Assembly]], creating a potential intersection between her [[Rescue Melthes|personal quest]] and larger campaign events.

 ## Mysterious Secret